njaladan/hashpy/README.md

-# HashBrowns
+# hashbrowns
-Collection of self-written hash functions.
+Collection of various hash functions.

 ## Introduction
-I think hash functions are one of those wonderful things that are a key part of technology and cryptography, but something that very few people really understand.
-As a result, I'm trying to understand how they work, and am writing a set of Python functions for each interesting hash/checksum function I run into.
+Hash functions are pretty interesting, but I never really understood them.
+This is just a small personal project where I'm trying to write various hash functions to try to understand them better.

-I'm writing them in Python as that's what I'm familiar with now, but maybe I'll move onto other languages in the future.
-We'll see.
+I'm writing them in Python now, but I might move into other language in the future.

 ## File structure